 IPC declares homosexuality to be an unnatural offence.
-The provision under Section 377 is of the British colonial era 1860 which is not suitable the needs of this society where according to the data submitted to Supreme Court in 2012, 2.5 million gay people were recorded and we can imagine if this is the recorded figure than how many more LGBTQ people will be there.
-As homosexuality is a taboo in our society people are ashamed to discuss it in open than how people will disclose their identity.
+The provision under Section 377 is of the British colonial era 1860 which is not suitable to the needs of this society, where according to the data submitted to Supreme Court in 2012, 2.5 million gay people were recorded and we can imagine if this is the recorded figure, the actual figure of LGBTQ people will be far more.
+As homosexuality is a taboo in our society, people are ashamed to discuss it in the open. .

-There are twenty three countries in the world which lave legalized same sex marriage even England, which made that draconian law in 1860 in India changed its law than why should not India.
+There are twenty three countries in the world which lave legalized same sex marriage, including England, which made that draconian law in 1860 in India and changed its stance.
 The people who are against homosexuality will say it is against our societal values and customs.

 But in 2013 again, section 377 of IPC was put into full force by the Supreme Court in the case of Suresh Kumar Koushal v.
 NAZ Foundation.
-It was contended that if the legislature has decided not to delete s.377 and it is not for the Court to import the extra-ordinary moral values and thrust the same upon the society.
-The Supreme Court in the 2013 judgment observed that it was the responsibility of Parliament, not the judiciary, to change the law.
+It was contended that if the legislature has decided not to delete s.377 then it is not for the Court to import the extra-ordinary moral values and thrust the same upon the society.
+The Supreme Court, in the 2013 judgment, observed that it was the responsibility of the Parliament, not the judiciary, to change the law.

 The Indian Supreme Court, however, in 2018 again agreed to reconsider the constitutional validity of Section 377 of the Indian Penal Code and also have issued a notice to the central Government to put its stand on this issue.
 The Supreme Court said "A section of people or individuals who exercise their choice should never remain in a state of fear".